We seek to enhance the value each person has in a community that nurtures success and fosters social equity.

-We are committed to people, partnerships and long-term solutions that will bring about social equity for all, with this in mind, we ask you to join us to expand the circle of hope by your generous giving of your time and resources so that together we can make a difference for a better and brighter future for those less fortunate in our community.
+We are committed to people, partnerships and long-term solutions that will bring about social equity for all.
+With this in mind, we ask you to join us to expand the circle of hope by your generous giving of your time and resources so that together, we can make a difference for a better and brighter future for those less fortunate in our community.

-Our new name and logo is based on a Nahuatl cultural symbol “Ollin” derived from the words “Yollotl” meaning heart and “yolistli” meaning life.
+Our new name and logo is based on a Nahuatl (Naw-wha-tl) cultural symbol “Ollin” derived from the words “Yollotl” meaning heart and “yolistli” meaning life.
 Ollin means to move and act now with all your heart.
 To experience the Ollin factor, we have to get “All In”!

-Community Engagement: Our process of community engagement often involves integrating practices of preventing discrimination, correcting imbalances, and managing relationships of difference.
+Our process of community engagement often involves integrating practices of preventing discrimination, correcting imbalances, and managing relationships of difference.
 These tools can help to increase diversity, promote cultural competence, and enhance organizational credibility and effectiveness of our programs.
 ConXión builds ongoing, permanent relationships for the purpose of applying a collective vision for the benefit of our community.

-Case Management: ConXión experience shows that case management services are critical to assist individuals overcome multiple barriers to employment.
+ConXión experience shows that case management services are critical to assist individuals overcome multiple barriers to employment.
 ConXión Case Managers are experienced in providing assessment and case management services to hard-to-serve individuals, meeting with them on a regular basis to monitor their progress, address any issues that arise, and make adjustments to their Individual Employment Plan, as needed.
 Staff has strong knowledge of and established relationships with a wide range of resource referral agencies throughout Santa Clara County.
 Case Managers identify other types of assistance that may be needed by participants, including transportation, uniforms or tools required for employment, and child care.

 Case Managers are responsible for ensuring that each participant makes progress towards the end goal of program completion, and then of employment, that the participant’s civil rights are not violated and that each trainee upholds ConXión’s standards and follows its regulations.